 Computer forensics on the horizon

 Computer and digital forensics have every likeliness of becoming even more critical as technological capabilities and access grow.
-Digital forensic analysts engage in the critical work of digital accountability, and employers as well as law enforcement organizations rely on their skills—and the evidence they find.
+Digital forensic analysts engage in the critical work of digital accountability, and employers as well as law enforcement organizations rely on their skills—and the electronic evidence they find.